BIDS/repro-case-studies/case-studies/arokem.md

 because at least some of these factors would be ameliorated by a full "chain of evidence" to support every finding.

-2) How or where did you learn the reproducible practices described in your case study?
-Mentors, classes, workshops, etc.
+## How or where did you learn about reproducibility?

 Many of these practices evolved out of laziness.
 Early on in grad school, I learned that most analyses that are done once, need to be redone, and that